Major & Minor Requirements

 Minor Program in Russian and East European Studies

 The Minor in Russian and East European Studies requires seven courses, including at least three language courses at the 20000 level or beyond.
 The first-year level of the major language of study cannot be counted toward the minor.
-The minor also requires at least two REES subject courses, one of which must be a Gateway-Designated Course for students who matriculated at the University of Chicago in 2026.
+The minor also requires at least two REES subject courses, one of which must be a Gateway-Designated Course for students matriculating in AY 2025-2026.

 Courses in the minor (1) may not be double counted with the student’s major(s) or with other minors and (2) may not be counted toward general education requirements (except foreign language requirements).
-Courses in the minor must be taken for quality grades, and more than half of the requirements for the minor must be met by registering for courses bearing University of Chicago course numbers. numbers.
+Courses in the minor must be taken for quality grades, and more than half of the requirements for the minor must be met by registering for courses bearing University of Chicago course numbers.
+To declare a REES minor, please fill out this form and send to the Director of Undergraduate Studies.

 Summary of Requirements for the Minor in Russian and East European Studies